axeloz/vagrant-lamp/README.md

 #### Projects browser

 This starter kit comes with a homemade projects browser.
 To access this browser, simply visit http://localhost:8080 from your host Web browser.
 The project browser will show the content of the `/vagrant/www` directory and allow you to navigate into the subfolders.
+Its features:
+- lists all your projects
+- browses through the subfolders
+- detects `index.*` files
+- shows the PHP configuration
+- shows the server information

 ![The projects browser](https://github.com/axeloz/vagrant-lamp/raw/master/screenshot.png)